nais/unleasherator/docs/apitoken.md

 Creates a new unleash API token for the Unleash instance specified in the `unleashInstance` field.
 This can be either an `Unleash` or a `RemoteUnleash` resource in the same namespace.

 The token will be stored in secret in the same namespace as the `ApiToken` resource.
-The name of the secret is specified in the `secretName` field and contains a single key `token` with the value of the token.
+The name of the secret is specified in the `secretName` field and contains two keys:

+- `UNLEASH_SERVER_API_TOKEN` - the token itself
+- `UNLEASH_SERVER_API_URL` - the URL of the Unleash instance

 ## Spec